 Dr Wei ZhangChancellor's Fellow

-Wei’s research interests include Systems Analysis and Design for Sustainability, Computational Mechanics and Digital Twining.
+Wei’s research interests include Systems Analysis and Design for Sustainability, Computational Mechanics and Digital Twinning.
 Prior to joining the NSC, he held several research posts at some of the UK’s most prestigious universities, including Oxford, Bath and Queen’s Belfast.
 He obtained his PhD in Mechanical Engineering, with a particular focus on understanding inverse problems under uncertainty for modelling and designing complex engineering systems.
 Following this, he investigated the uncertainty modelling of fuel cell stacks with the aid of a fast global sensitivity analysis and explored the concept of “design gene” for developing a novel bio-inspired generative design system integrated with additive manufacturing.
 Wei has also developed data-driven computational strategies for the modelling and design of material efficiency to address challenges in systems sustainability.
-In his spare time, he enjoys music, reading, traveling and running.
+In his spare time, he enjoys music, reading, travelling and running.
 He is a marathon finisher and regularly takes part in full or half-marathon events around the globe.

 Professor Jinchang RenTransparent Ocean Lead